artist, modernist, and the Queen of Bohemia

 During the 1920s (and for the rest of her life) she made the area in central London known as Fitzrovia her home and stamping ground.
 This new locale for arty-Bohemia was centred on the Fitzroy Tavern in Charlotte Street which she frequented along with fellow Welsh artists Augustus John and Dylan Thomas, making occasional excursions across Oxford Street to the Gargoyle Club in Soho.

 After this glittering debut into the glamorous world of modernism and the artistic avant-garde, the remainder of her life was a no less spectacular descent into poverty, squalor, and alcoholism.
 She lived in a sleazy bed-sit in Howland Street, which was infested with lice and littered with rat-droppings.
 The flat was furnished only with a broken-down chair, a piece of string for a clothes line, and newspapers instead of proper bedding.

 In 1932 she published a volume of memoirs entitled Laughing Torso, which was a best-seller in both the UK and the USA.
 Following its publication she was sued by Aleister Crowley, whom she had accused of practising black magic.
-The ensuing trial caused a sensation which helped sales of the book, but Crowley lost his case.
+The ensuing trial caused a sensation which helped sales of the book, and Crowley lost his case.